All Products

 Note

 OpsValue is a collection of parameters for a tcpdump O&M task.
 The values of OpsValue are JSON-formatted strings.
-You can configure parameters, such as Source, Destination, ENI, and Packet, based on your business requirements.
+You can specify parameters, such as Source, Destination, ENI, and Packet, as needed.
 For more information about OpsValue, see CreateInstanceOpsTask.

-2. Debug the elastic container instance as needed, and then disable tcpdump.
+2. Debug the elastic container instance as needed and then disable the tcpdump feature.

-After you disable tcpdump, the system stops capturing packets, generates a packet file, and stores the packet file in an OSS bucket.
-The following table describes how to disable tcpdump:
+After you disable the tcpdump feature, the system stops capturing packets, generates a packet file, and stores the packet file in an OSS bucket.
+The following table describes how to disable the tcpdump feature.

 Description